 6. “Amazing Grace”

 If you’re playing alone, you can also play the melody part as a solo.
-Some of the songs from this book, along with some other suggestions, can be found in the list below.
+Some of the songs from this book can be found in the list below.

 4. “Happy Birthday to You”